DKDave/Scripts/README.md

 # My scripts

-This is a collection of various QuickBMS and Noesis scripts I've written for extracting data from many game archives, covering multiple playforms.
+This is a collection of various QuickBMS and Noesis scripts I've written for extracting data from many game archives, covering multiple platforms.

 Dave